whleucka/hyper/README.md

 - **Development**: Start building your application by creating controllers, views, and models within the src directory.
 You can start a local development server by running `./bin/serve`

 - **Testing**: Nebula includes a testing suite powered by PHPUnit.
 Add your tests under the tests directory and run them with: `./bin/test` or `composer run-script test` or `./vendor/bin/phpunit tests`.
 If you have `siege` installed, then you can benchmark the framework by running `./bin/benchmark`.
-Make sure you edit the script and change the hostname to match your environment.
+Make sure you edit the script and change the host name to match your environment.

 - **Deployment**: Once your application is ready for deployment, configure your web server to point to the public directory as the document root.

-### Basic usage
+### Routing

-Here is an extremely simple example of how you can build a route with a simple controller.
-Endpoints can be either class methods or closures!
-In this example, we define two GET method routes and POST method route.
+Here is an example of how to build routes using Nebula.
+It is super easy to call class methods or simply just define a closure.
+Noice.

 file: public/index.php
 ```php